 Because marine deposits are distributed over large areas unevenly, mining companies utilize different methods to mine them.
 Some of these methods include shallow-water mining, deep sea operations involving high tech equipment and simple alluvial mining.

 Did you know that alluvial mining can cause serious deterioration and damage to our natural environment?
 You might have heard of the Big Hole (the Kimberley open mine) or the Jagersfontein Mine where some of the most famous diamonds in history had been unearthed.

-Unknown to many people, these mines are also the biggest man-made holes and both of leave permanent scars on our planet’s surface which could be seen from space.
+Unknown to many people, these mines are the biggest man-made holes and had also left permanent scars on our planet’s surface which could be seen from space.

 Largest man-made hole on Earth – The Kimberly open pit mine